 - Studying Irish Cinema or Exploring Digital Photography in Ireland

 - Creating a digital documentary photo essay of your Adventure in India

 - Discovering European film in Luxembourg and traveling to film sites in great European cities

-Digital Communication classes will be in the new Martire Business and Communications Center, which opened in spring 2015.
+Digital Communication classes are held in the new Martire Business and Communications Center, which opened in spring 2015.
 This fully equipped facility is outfitted with to up-to-date multimedia production software and equipment, and will support SHU students, faculty, and the university as a whole, serving all academic and athletic departments.
 The Communications Center will develop partnerships with outside production companies to develop opportunities for current and former students.